 Environment fosters tangible results for Creatives/Knowledge-workers

 The meetings revolve around strategy, direction, and design decisions.
-No 1-hour meeting discussing status updates or doing follow ups.
+No 1-hour meetings discussing status updates or doing follow-ups.

 Though it certainly has it’s disadvantages: